Gari Clifford: Career

-Following his Doctoral degree, he joined Massachusetts Institute of Technology as a Postdoctoral Fellow in 2003, then Research Scientist in 2004, and Principal Research Scientist from 2005 to 2009.
-He was also appointed as a Lecturer in Medicine at Harvard University from 2007 to 2009.
-From 2009 to 2014, he was appointed as an Associate Professor of Biomedical Engineering at the University of Oxford, and subsequently as a Visiting Professor from 2014 to 2017.
-He held concurrent appointments as Associate Professor of Biomedical Informatics at Emory University, and as Associate Professor of Biomedical Engineering at Georgia Institute of Technology from 2014 till 2019.
-He currently serves as Professor of Biomedical Informatics and Biomedical Engineering at Emory University and Georgia Institute of Technology.
+Following his doctoral degree, he joined Massachusetts Institute of Technology as a postdoctoral fellow in 2003, then research scientist in 2004, and principal research scientist from 2005 to 2009.
+He was also appointed as a lecturer in medicine at Harvard University from 2007 to 2009.
+From 2009 to 2014, he was appointed as an associate professor of biomedical engineering at the University of Oxford, and subsequently as a visiting professor from 2014 to 2017.
+He held concurrent appointments as associate professor of biomedical informatics at Emory University, and as associate professor of biomedical engineering at Georgia Institute of Technology from 2014 till 2019.
+From 2019 to 2026, he served as professor of biomedical informatics and biomedical engineering at Emory University and Georgia Institute of Technology.

-At Emory University, he was appointed as Interim Chair in 2016 and then as Chair of the Department of Biomedical Informatics since 2019.
+At Emory University, he was appointed as interim chair in 2016 and then as chair of the Department of Biomedical Informatics from 2019 to 2026.

+In September 2026, Clifford joined Johns Hopkins University as a professor in the Department of Anesthesiology and Critical Care Medicine, with a dual appointment in the Department of Biomedical Engineering, and became the inaugural Director of Perioperative and Critical Care Data Science & AI.

-At the Massachusetts Institute for Technology, Clifford served as the Engineering Manager for the Laboratory for Computational Physiology, under the leadership of Professor Roger G. Mark.
+At the Massachusetts Institute for Technology, Clifford served as the engineering manager for the Laboratory for Computational Physiology, under the leadership of Professor Roger G. Mark.
 His role included managing the collection and dissemination of the MIMIC II database.
-At the University of Oxford, he was the Director of the Center for Healthcare Innovation, the Founding Director of the Center for Affordable Healthcare, and the Acting Director for Affordable Health technologies at the George Centre for Healthcare Innovation.
-At Emory University, he was appointed as Interim Chair in 2016 and then as Chair of the Department of Biomedical Informatics in 2019.
+At the University of Oxford, he was the director of the Center for Healthcare Innovation, the founding director of the Center for Affordable Healthcare, and the acting director for Affordable Health technologies at the George Centre for Healthcare Innovation.
+At Emory University, he was appointed as interim chair in 2016 and then as Chair of the Department of Biomedical Informatics in 2019.
 Additionally, he holds adjunct professorships at the Cardiovascular Research Institute, Morehouse School of Medicine, and the Department of Computer Science at Emory University.

 In 2025, Clifford was elected to the College of Fellows of the American Institute for Medical and Biological Engineering for his work in computational medicine and biomedical signal processing.